-The 5 Pro Tips for Photorealism (At a Glance)
+The 5 Secrets for Photorealism (Quick Answer)

-- Speak Photography’s Language: Use specific camera, lens, and film terms
+- Speak Photography’s Language: Use specific camera, lens, and film terms (e.g., “85mm portrait lens, shot on Kodak Portra 400”)

 - Use Negative Prompts: Tell the AI what to exclude (e.g., –no cartoon, 3D render)

-- Choose the Right Tool: Select a generator optimized for realism, like DALL-E 3
+- Choose the Right Tool: Select a generator optimized for realism, like DALL-E 3 or Leonardo.Ai

-Tip 1: Speak the Language of Photography
+Secret 1: Speak the Language of Photography

 To get a photograph, you must ask for a photograph.
 This sounds simple, but most users make the mistake of treating AI like an art generator instead of a virtual photographer.
 The secret is using precise photography terminology that tells the AI exactly what kind of camera setup you want.